-The .SRT file is a text file, which means that it is can be changed at any time.
-Useful if ever a typo crept into your text.
+The .SRT file is a text file, which means that it can be changed at any time.
+Useful if ever a typo has crept into your text.

 The .SRT file also allows you to offer several subtitle tracks thanks to the Closed Caption.
-This allows you to offer subtitles in several languages.
-Capture also allows automatic translation into 5 languages!
+You can offer subtitles in several languages.
+Capté allows automatic translation in 5 languages!

 The .SRT file is also freedom of style.
 Thanks to it, you can create subtitles with unique styles: text color, size, background...
 You can make a word of your subtitles bold, italic...
 You can even make your subtitles more dynamic, as in raw videos for example.

-The .SRT file gives you a great deal of freedom and it's very easy to generate with tools like Capture so don't hesitate, go ahead and try to overlay it with via Premiere pro.
+The .SRT file gives you a great deal of freedom and it is very easy to generate thanks to tools like Capté so don't hesitate, go ahead and try your hand at overlaying with Premiere pro.

 2020 Capté, SAS.
 All rights reserved.